 So pecans and walnuts up here; pine nuts down here.
-Now I would have guessed almonds would have been number three, but no, they're down at number five.
-So which of these are numbers three and four?
-You pick a nut, and if it’s either number three or four, you get to stay in the game.
+Now I would have guessed almonds would have been number three, but no, they’re down at number five.
+So which of these are numbers three or four?
+Pick a nut, and if it’s either number three or four, you get to stay in the game.
 So, which ones are the healthiest?
 Brazil nuts?
 Cashews?
 Hazelnuts?
 Macadamias?
 Peanuts?
 Or pistachios?

 If you said peanuts, you’re wrong.
 If you said cashews, you’re even more wrong.
 Not macadamias or Brazil nuts, either.
 The top five healthiest nuts are pecans, walnuts, hazelnuts (also called filberts), pistachios, and almonds.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.